losdame/serigne_dame_lo/README.md

 ## 📚 Publication

-- **Thesis: "The Efficiency of Public Health Spending in Senegal"**
+- **Master's Thesis: "The Efficiency of Public Health Spending in Senegal"**
   Faculty of Economic Sciences and Management (FASEG), UCAD
   August 2024